tauri-apps/cargo-mobile2/README.md

 ## Status

 Everything here works and is already used internally!
-However, there are still some rough edges, i.e. running on Android often reuses the old build instead of installing the new build.
+However, there are still some rough edges, i.e. running on Android often reuses the old build instead of installing the new build, so you might have to run a second time to ensure the correct build is used.

 **Building for iOS is broken on Rust 1.46.0!**